 Being able to sort unforeseen situations calmly and efficiently will not only win your vacation rental brownie points, but also show that you’re a dedicated host who truly cares about their guests and takes responsibility for what happens during their stay.

 3. Making customers happy is actually quite simple

-Travelers choose vacation rentals for the “home away from home” experience, right?
+Travelers choose alternative accommodations like vacation rentals for the “home away from home” experience, right?
 So really, you want them to fall in love with your place.